ULHPC/tutorials/gpu/openacc/OpenACC-Tutorial/README.md

 # Preparation
 #### Access the slides and exercises

-* To keep the tutorial and hands on your local machine
+* To keep the tutorial and exercise on your local machine

 ```
 $> mkdir UHPC-School-2021